OmarMiniesy/Notes/Windows/Windows OS/Windows Processes.md

 ### General Notes

+A process maintains and represents the execution of a program.
+A process has:
+- *Virtual address space*: Virtual memory address for the process.
+- *Executable code*: The code and data stored in the virtual address space.
+- *Handles to system objects*: Open handles to system resources accessible by the process.
+- *Security context*: Defined by the access token, which has the user for the process, the security groups, privileges, and integrity level.
+- *Process Identifier*
+- *Environment variables*
+- *Priority class*
+- *Min/Max working set sites*
+- *At least 1 thread*: This is an executable unit deployed by the process.
+This is what controls the execution.

 Windows processes can either run in *user mode* or *kernel mode* and it depends on the type of code being executed.

 **User Mode** is for applications, and windows creates a process for these applications.